Retirement is a life-changing event.

 Not to mention the many benefits of spending time in nature, such as improved cognition and affect.

-If you’re excited by this activity, this is your friendly nudge to add it to your retirement bucket list.
+If you’re excited by this activity and think it’ll bring you more happiness in retirement, this is your friendly nudge to add it to your retirement bucket list.
+And here’s our guide to touring the US National Parks to help you decide which ones spark your interest.

 #14 Go to a Senior’s Summer Camp